List of games in Star Trek: Tri-dimensional chess

 The game of tri-dimensional chess (tri-d chess) can be seen in many Star Trek episodes and films, most notably played by Spock against James T. Kirk or Leonard McCoy on the Original Series.

 Rules for the game were never explained within the series; in fact, the boards are sometimes not even aligned consistently from one shot to the next within a single episode.
 The Tri-D chessboard set was made popular by its inclusion in The Star Trek Star Fleet Technical Manual by Franz Joseph, who invented starting positions for the playing pieces and short additional rules.
 With his approval, Andrew Bartmess first developed the Standard Rules in 1976.

 Go

 Go can be seen on Star Trek: Enterprise, in the episode "Cogenitor".

 Terrace

 Terrace is a board game introduced in 1992, and was subsequently featured on Star Trek: The Next Generation as a permanent prop.

 Durotta

 Durotta is a board game played by Paris and Torres in the Star Trek: Voyager episode "Night".

 The props used were from the real world game Quarto.

+Pair Match

+Pair Match, manufactured by Bandai in 1984, appeared in several Star Trek: The Next Generation episodes.